Up to 50% off sofas & mattresses — limited‑time deals.

 Where it falls short

-• Deep seat can be tricky for shorter legs without a pillow
+• Deep seat can be awkward for shorter legs without a pillow

 • Light upholstery benefits from quick spot care

-• Not the “sink in and disappear” feel some loungers want
+• Not the plush, sink-in feel some loungers want

 Home Depot Sofa Winnick